We need the diverse talents, influence, and knowledge of the entire South Bend community to respond appropriately to the climate emergency.

 Kate Koval is the Controller at Cultivate Food Rescue.
 Cultivate is devoted to ending the cycle of hunger in the local communities of northern Indiana by providing a food rescue service.
 Kate has a passion for gardening, bulk food and meal prep, and education about sustainable lifestyle choices.

 Climate Action Survey Sessions is an intentionally flexible project.
-Quite simply, the Office of Sustainability will ask Climate Action Ambassadors to each host one event with 15 participants.
+The Office of Sustainability asked Climate Action Ambassadors to each host one event with 15 participants.

 - One-hour Climate Action Survey Sessions with…

-City government will provide resources and direction, but otherwise allow Climate Ambassadors to decide the best way to host their sessions.
-This will allow for flexibility and ingenuity during program implementation.
+City government provided resources and direction, but otherwise allowed Climate Ambassadors to decide the best way to host their sessions.
+This allowed for flexibility and ingenuity during program implementation.